 In analyzing data on the changes in real incomes or purchasing power of a specific quantity of currency, the relative changes in unit output prices need to be monitored and measured.
 More significantly, the real incomes approach to economics is concerned with the degree to which a company contributes to the general state of real incomes of customers, employees and ownership of the business.

-As mentioned above the "lead" is taken by the direction of travel of input unit values.
+As mentioned above the "lead" is taken by the direction of travel of input unit costs.
 Thus there are two sets of PPR equations.
-One for rising unit input values and one for falling unit input values.
+One for rising unit input costs and one for falling unit input costs.

 Thus under inflationary conditions the degree and direction in which a company influences price inflation is the Price Performance Ratio (PPR).
 The PPR can be measured as the ratio of the percentage increase in unit output prices to the percentage increase in total unit input values over a given period of time: